m1nka/blog/_posts/2021-05-11-how-to-configure-pdb-lifecycle-management-and-ords-for-oracle-database.markdown

 ### Install ORDS webserver on a VM

-> For this tutorial I am using a newly created virtual machine with a clean installation of CentOS / Oracle Linux.
+> A newly created virtual machine with a clean installation of CentOS / Oracle Linux is used in this tutorial.

 Download the latest [Oracle REST Data Services](https://www.oracle.com/database/technologies/appdev/rest-data-services-downloads.html) release, copy it to your desired location and unzip the files to a new directory.